evoila/thb-2020-project-template/README.md

 To enable a smooth start for you we added the following:

-- [Clarity UI](https://clarity.design/documentation) hast installed as a UI Framework.
+- [Clarity UI](https://clarity.design/documentation) added as a UI Framework.
 - An injectable Notification Service
 - Notification-Banner Component
 - Example Component showing the Service and Banner in action, as well as a simple modal.